amartinsn/amartinsn.github.io/_drafts/building-fault-tolerant-clients-with-finagle.markdown

 val resp: Future[Response] = client(req)

 ```

 Pretty straightforward, isn't?
 But as you might already know, integrating with other services, specially those out of your control, requires some preventions.you should be prepared for eventual failures on the client execution, due to a variety of reasons some of them exposed on this post.

 ### Timeouts

 Nowadays pretty much every application deals with networks, which as we all know are fallible for lots of different reasons.
 When integrating with other systems through the network, it's important to make use of timeouts to prevent your application from waiting forever for a response that might never come.
 It tells the client when it's time to give up.

-Finagle offers a `TimeoutFilter` implementation, which makes this process quite simple.

-Finagle allows you to define timeouts globally for every request by using the `TimeoutFilter`.
+Finagle offers a `TimeoutFilter` implementation, which makes this process quite strightforward.
+You can choose to define timeouts globally for every request.

 ```scala
 def timeoutFilter[Req, Rep](duration: Duration) = {